Kids ages 11 to 14 need to go to the doctor or nurse for a “well-child visit” once a year.

-- Helping your child get more involved in the visit
+- Help your child get more involved in the visit

 What about cost?

-Well-child visits are covered under the Affordable Care Act.
-Depending on your insurance plan, your child may be able to get well-child checkups at no cost to you.
-Check with your insurance provider.
+Thanks to the Affordable Care Act, insurance plans must cover well-child visits.
+Depending on your insurance, your child may be able to get well-child checkups at no cost to you.
+Check with your insurance company to learn more.

 How do I know if my child is growing and developing on schedule?